Test web apps locally with the Firebase App Hosting Emulator

 What can I do with the App Hosting emulator?

-The App Hosting emulator lets you test and refine your web applications locally, closely replicating a production environment.
+The App Hosting emulator lets you test and refine your web applications locally.
 This can streamline your development process and enhance the quality of web apps built using Firebase and deployed on App Hosting.

 The App Hosting emulator: